Deivid182/pokeapp/README.md

 [x] Save the favorites that the user has clicked on in a sidebar.

-[] The favorites page must let you order the list alphabetically ✅, by pokemon, by evolution and by type.
+[] The favorites page must let you order the list alphabetically ✅, by pokemon, by evolution and by type ✅.